-Leverage Ratio-The Amended Facility requires that the ratio of the Company's total indebtedness less cash and cash equivalents to its Credit Facility Adjusted EBITDA not exceed 2.50.
+Leverage Ratio-The Facility requires that the ratio of our total indebtedness less cash and cash equivalents to our Credit Facility Adjusted EBITDA not exceed 2.50.

-Fixed Charge Coverage Ratio-The Amended Facility requires that the ratio of Credit Facility Adjusted EBITDA, less non-financed capital expenditures, tax provision, dividends and amounts used to repurchase stock to the sum of interest expense and scheduled principal payments be at least 1.50.
+Fixed Charge Coverage Ratio-The Facility requires that the ratio of Credit Facility Adjusted EBITDA, less non-financed capital expenditures, tax provision, dividends and amounts used to repurchase stock to the sum of interest expense and scheduled principal payments be at least 1.50.
 Capital expenditures, tax provision, dividends and stock repurchase payments are defined under the Facility for purposes of this covenant to be amounts for the four quarters ending as of any given quarterly covenant compliance measurement date.
-The calculation of the fixed charge coverage ratio was redefined to exclude acquisitions, stock repurchases and the payment of cash dividends, provided that the Leverage Ratio does not exceed 1.0.
+The calculation of the fixed charge coverage ratio excludes acquisitions, stock repurchases and the payment of cash dividends, provided that the Leverage Ratio does not exceed 1.0.

-Other Restrictions-The Amended Facility permits acquisitions of up to \$25.0 million per transaction, or \$50.0 million in the aggregate.
+Other Restrictions-The Facility permits acquisitions of up to \$25.0 million per transaction, or \$50.0 million in the aggregate.
 However, these limitations only apply when the Leverage Ratio is greater than 1.0.